 Rabaul is seen at the northern tip of the island of New Britain.

-One of the civilians interned with the nurses was Mrs Kathleen Bignell (known always as Mrs. Bignell throughout their captivity).
-During her imprisonment years Mrs Bignell was classified as a Red Cross worker — she had been undertaking this voluntary work before her capture.
-She was a strong woman of singular determination; a plantation owner who would not leave her home, in December 1941, following the order of compulsory evacuation of all women and children.
-She had been known as the Heroine of Rabaul in 1937 and subsequently became a recipient of the British Empire Medal.
-This was for her gallant work during the devastating fallout, in May of that year, from the eruption of Matupi Crater and the unprecedented eruption of an island, Vulcan Island, which gave birth to a new volcano, Vulcan.
+During her imprisonment years Mrs Bignell was classified as a Red Cross worker; she had been undertaking this voluntary work before her capture.
+She was a strong woman of singular determination; she was given the title Heroine of Rabaul in 1937 and subsequently became a recipient of the British Empire Medal.
+This award was granted for her gallant and tireless work during the devastating fallout, of 1937, from the eruption of Matupi Crater and the unprecedented eruption of an island, Vulcan Island, which gave birth to a new volcano, Vulcan.
 Rabaul is surrounded by volcanoes and stands precariously on the edge of a crater of an ancient volcano where rumblings and eruptions are frequent happenings!
+These two volcanoes are a constant source of disruption in that area to this day.

-Among her many talents, Mrs Bignell was a writer of beautiful poetry; some inspiring works on her imprisonment years — written in Japan — can be read in Yield Not to the Wind, Mrs Bignell's life story written by her other daughter, Margaret Clarence.
-This book has interesting chapters on Rabaul, the saga of its fall to the Japanese and the nurses' imprisonment in Japan.
+Among her many talents, Mrs Bignell was a writer of beautiful poetry, as was Grace Kruger of the Administration nurses.
+Some of Mrs Bignell's inspiring works on her imprisonment years — from her diary written in Japan — can be read in Yield Not to the Wind, her life story written by her older daughter, Margaret Clarence.
+Yield Not to the Wind has interesting chapters on Rabaul, the saga of its fall to the Japanese and the nurses' imprisonment in Japan.

 Quoted from Mrs Bignell's poem, The Battle of the Hibachi, in Yield Not to the Wind are some lines about an incident which happened in Japan when the guard they called Basher more than voiced his anger after discovering how the nurses had struggled to keep warm around the cook's fire on a chilly winter's night.
+The nurses had no way of keeping warm and this basic comfort was forbidden by this particularly nasty guard.

-For he bared his teeth from ear to ear,
+For he bared his teeth from ear to ear, and drew his sword with a terrible leer,

-He brandished it right in front of Mac's head,
+He brandished it right in front of Mac's head, while his awful yells would have wakened the dead.

-Then he made a rush and a lunge at Mac,
+Then he made a rush and a lunge at Mac, she would have been dead, if she hadn't stepped back.

-Not a sound or a move we made,
+Not a sound or a move we made, no Jap will see any Aussie afraid.

-Next day Fud felt giddy and laid her head back,
+Next day Fud felt giddy and laid her head back, Basher came over and gave her a smack.

-and she got a couple of beauts on her head.
+Goss felt sick and laid on her bed, and she got a couple of beauts on her head.

-and she got a bang right on the chest.
+To explain, poor Bowie tried her best, and she got a bang right on the chest.

 The Rabaul Nurses recuperating in Manila - September 1945 - Bowie waving second from the left

-The Rabaul Nurses Manila September 1945
+The Rabaul Nurses

 Back row from left to right: